-FMT\MOF.1/FMT\SMF\EXT.1
+FMT_MOF.1/FMT_SMF_EXT.1

-The Work Profile container grants the admin additional controls over the container beyond those available to the device as a whole.
-The primary additional control is over sharing data to and from the container.
+The work profile grants the admin additional controls over the work profile beyond those available to the device as a whole.
+The primary additional control is over sharing data to and from the work profile.

-The control over the camera and microphone within the Work Profile container only affects access to those resources inside the container, not outside the container.
-If either of these is disabled outside the container then they will not be available within the container, even if they are enabled.
+The control over the camera and microphone within the work profile only affects access to those resources inside the work profile, not outside the work profile.
+If either of these is disabled outside the work profile then they will not be available within the work profile, even if they are enabled.

-In general, the management functions for the Work Profile container are the same as those of the device as a whole.
-Specific differences of the impact of a Work Profile container function are noted in Table 8 - Security Management Functions.
+In general, the management functions for the work profile are the same as those of the device as a whole.
+Specific differences of the impact of a work profile function are noted in Table 8 - Security Management Functions.

-FTA\SSL\EXT.1
+FTA SSL EXT.1

-The Work Profile container transitions to its locked state either immediately after a user initiates a lock by pressing the container lock button from the notification bar or after a configurable period of inactivity, and as part of that transition, the Work Profile container will display a lock screen to obscure the previous contents.
-When the Work Profile container is locked, it can still display calendar appointments and other notifications allowed by the administrator to be shown outside the container (in the notification area).
-However, without authenticating first to the Work Profile container, a user cannot perform any related actions based upon these container notifications (they cannot respond to emails, calendar appointments, or text messages).
+The work profile transitions to its locked state either immediately after a user initiates a lock by pressing the work profile lock button from the notification bar or after a configurable period of inactivity, and as part of that transition, the work profile will display a lock screen to obscure the previous contents.
+When the work profile is locked, it can still display calendar appointments and other notifications allowed by the administrator to be shown outside the work profile (in the notification area).
+However, without authenticating first to the work profile, a user cannot perform any related actions based upon these work profile notifications (they cannot respond to emails, calendar appointments, or text messages).

-The Work Profile container timeout is independent of the TOE timeout and as such can be set to different values.
+The work profile timeout is independent of the TOE timeout and as such can be set to different values.